rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

   end
 ```

-We seem to be getting the hang on this web application testing business.
+We seem to be getting the hang of this web application testing business.

 These specs pass, too: